plugCubed/plugAPI/README.md

 To connect, do this!

 ```
+var PlugAPI = require('./plugapi'); // git clone (or unzip) into the same directory as your .js file.
+There should be plugapi/package.json, for example (and other files)
 var ROOM = 'chillout-mixer-ambient-triphop;
 var UPDATECODE = 'fe940c'; // We're not quite sure what this is yet, but the API doesn't work without it.
 It's possible that a future Plug update will change this, so check back here to see if this has changed, and set appropriately, if it has.
 You can omit using it if you wish - the value as of writing needs to be 'fe940c', and is hardcoded into the bot in the event it is not specified below.